wesbos/beginner-javascript-notes/notes/Module 11꞉ Prototypes, this, new and Inheritance.md

 ![](@attachment/Clipboard_2020-05-05-20-01-34.png) 1:33

 Now we can call that an instance.
-Why? because `button1` and `button2` are sinmply instances of the mama Button that exists in the browser.
+Why? because `button1` and `button2` are simply instances of the mama Button that exists in the browser.

 Whenever you make a new button, whether via HTML or it gets rendered to the DOM, or whether you use `document.createElement` it will create an new instance of the HTML button that is in the browser.